 Community Outreach Specialist Jobs in USA with Visa Sponsorship

-Community Outreach Specialist roles qualify for H-1B sponsorship when the position requires a bachelor's degree in social work, public health, communications, or a related field.
+Community Outreach Specialist roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in social work, public health, communications, or a related field.
 Employers in nonprofits, healthcare systems, and government agencies sponsor these roles, though it varies by organization size and funding.
 For detailed occupation requirements, see the O*NET profile.

 See All Community Outreach Specialist Jobs